laroccacharly/BlackBox-Scala/readme.md

 ## EpsilonGreedy
 Instead of sampling randomly in the domain, why not sample greedily?
 That means sampling close to the `currentBestSample`.
-We can use an EpsilonGreedy algorithm that takes a greedy action `epsilon` percent of the time and non-greedy action `1-epsilon` percent of the time.
+We can use an EpsilonGreedy sampling strategy that takes a greedy action `epsilon` percent of the time and non-greedy action `1-epsilon` percent of the time.
 For example:

 ```scala
 def isGreedy = nextRandom() < epsilon // if epsilon is 0.3 => a greedy sample will be taken 30% of the time.